-J. Project Activity - Water Infrastructure
+I. Project Activity - Water Infrastructure

-During this past year, the City of Chicago continued to pursue a number of initiatives to upgrade their water, wastewater and stormwater infrastructure.
-In 2016 the City of Chicago reported the installation of approximately 18,500 new water meters and proposes to replace an additional 15,000 meters in 2017.
-Since the inception of Chicago's Volunteer Metering Program in 2009 the City has installed over 103,000 new water meters.
+During this past year, the City of Chicago continued to pursue several initiatives to upgrade their water, wastewater and stormwater infrastructure.
+In 2016 the City of Chicago reported the installation of approximately 15,000 new water meters and proposes to replace an additional 15,000 meters in 2018.
+Since the inception of Chicago's Volunteer Metering Program in 2009 the City has installed over 118,000 new water meters.
 This is a great accomplishment and shows Chicago's commitment to conserving Lake Michigan water.
-In the last 10 years Chicago has terminated 22,857 unused water services (2,256 in 2016) and replaced 557 miles of old water main (90 miles in 2016).
+In the last 10 years Chicago has terminated 24,749 unused water services (1,892 in 2017) and replaced 647 miles of old water main (90 miles in 2017).

-A number of other Lake Michigan communities have also developed, or are working on conservation/sustainability initiatives.
-The northeastern Illinois region has a number of organizations who work with local government to help them become more sustainable.
+Several other Lake Michigan communities have also developed or are working on conservation/sustainability initiatives.
+The northeastern Illinois region has several organizations who work with local governments to help them become more sustainable.
 These initiatives are also moving outside the Lake Michigan water service region.